prahladyeri/prahladyeri.github.io/_posts/2019-05-03-a-dark-day-for-consumer-rights-right-to-repair-bill-killed-in-canada-thanks-to-corporate-lobbying.md

 ---
 layout: post
-title: "A dark day for consumer rights - Right to repair bill killed in Canada thanks to corporate lobbying"
+title: A dark day for consumer rights - Right to repair bill killed in Canada thanks to corporate lobbying
 tags: internet open-source technology
 ---